Subscribe to Pro or Enterprise plans to unlock this feature.

-This statistic highlights American Airline’s Revenue Passenger Miles starting from Q1 of 2016 to the latest quarter.
+This statistic highlights American Airlines’ Revenue Passenger Miles, reported on a quarterly basis from Q1 2016 onwards.

 American Airlines is an American company operating scheduled air transportation in the U.S and across the world.
 The company is a subsidiary of the AMR group.
 They are headquartered at Fort Worth, Texas.
 It is one of the world’s largest airlines in terms of fleet size, passengers carried, and revenue passenger mile.
 The company along with its regional partners operates a vast domestic and international network with almost 6,700 flights per day to more than 300 destinations across the globe.
 The company’s operations are carried out on two fronts – mainline and regional.
 The mainline segment forms the major part of the company’s operations.
 Regional service is operated by independent and subsidiary carriers under the brand name American Eagle.